-The Fund is mainly exposed to the United States dollar (USD), Hong Kong dollar, and the Australian dollar.
-(2020: USD, Hong Kong dollar and Pound sterling).
+The Fund is mainly exposed to the United States dollar (USD), Hong Kong dollar, and the Japanese Yen.
+(2021: USD, Hong Kong dollar and the Australian dollar).

-For international equities, Insurance linked assets and the Style Premia Fund the foreign currency exposure is hedged by a specialist manager back to the NZD within the limits approved by the Authority.
+For international equities and Insurance linked assets the foreign currency exposure is hedged by a specialist manager back to the NZD within the limits approved by the Authority.
 The bond managers are responsible for managing the exposure to other currencies back to the NZD, within the terms of their individual investment mandates.
 The following table details the Fund's sensitivity to a 5 per cent decrease in the NZD on the unhedged exposure to foreign currencies.